dwave-training/two-qubit-interactions/README.md

 ## Exercise 3

-To run the exercise 3 demo, type the command:
+To run the exercise 3 demo from the command-line, type the command:

 ```python two_implies.py```